International Business Major

 - Succeed in assignments abroad

-- Interact with multinational counterparts located in other regions of the world from a domestic base
+- Interact with multinational counterparts in other parts of the world from a domestic base

 - Manage the interaction with the multicultural domestic population here

 Through this program, students will develop unique business skills and broad cultural awareness.

 Develop Skills to Standout in Globally Competitive Environment